Northrop Grumman Corp

 Militarization of the US–Mexico Border

-Northrop Grumman services CBP's aerial surveillance infrastructure.
-In 2020, CBP awarded the company a 10-year contract worth a potential $896.1 million to provide maintenance for its Lockheed Martin P-3 aircraft.
-CBP uses its P-3 fleet to "intercept and track both aircraft and vessels for hours at a time while maintaining a covert standoff."
-The P-3s patrol what CBP calls the "extended border," a "42 million-square-mile area that includes more than 41 nations, the Pacific Ocean, Gulf of Mexico, Caribbean Sea, and seaboard approaches to the United States."
+Northrop Grumman services CBP’s aerial surveillance infrastructure.
+In 2020, CBP awarded the company a 10-year contract worth a potential $896.1 million for maintaining its Lockheed Martin P-3 aircraft.
+CBP uses these aircraft to patrol what it calls the "extended border": a "42 million-square-mile area that includes more than 41 nations, the Pacific Ocean, Gulf of Mexico, Caribbean Sea, and seaboard approaches to the United States."

-Prior to these activities, Northrop Grumman was one of the first companies contracted for DHS's 2006 Smart Border Initiative Net (SBInet), a program aimed at creating a "virtual fence" along the U.S.–Mexico border in Arizona.
-The contract involved installing "surveillance, communications, video analytics, network and IT components, and data archival capabilities" at 40 border crossings, as well as training CBP personnel to "identify potential threats at and to ports of entry and collect information through surveillance technologies."
+Prior to these activities, Northrop Grumman was one of the first companies contracted for DHS’s 2006 Secure Border Initiative Net (SBInet), a program aimed at creating a “virtual fence” along the U.S.-Mexico border in Arizona.
+The contract involved installing “surveillance, communications, video analytics, network and IT components, and data archival capabilities” at 40 border crossings, as well as training CBP personnel to “identify potential threats at and to ports of entry and collect information through surveillance technologies.”
 The SBInet project, led by Boeing, was abandoned five years later.

-Expanding on IDENT's database of 230 million unique individuals, HART will become one of the largest biometric databases in the world, with the ability to store information on over 500 million individuals and support at least 720,000 data collections daily.
+Expanding on IDENT’s database of 230 million unique individuals, HART will become one of the largest biometric databases in the world, with the ability to store information on over 500 million individuals and support the collection of at least 720,000 data points daily.
 The types of biometric data HART collects and retains—for up to 75 years—include facial images, DNA, iris scans, fingerprints, and voiceprints.
-Additionally, DHS plans to have HART collect information about people's "relationship patterns" in order to identify "political affiliation, religious activity, and familial and friendly relationships."
+Additionally, DHS plans to have HART collect information about people’s “relationship patterns” in order to identify “political affiliation, religious activity, and familial and friendly relationships.”
 This information is accessible to CBP and ICE, as well as state and local police agencies.

 CBP and ICE use mobile biometric devices to “identify faces and capture face data in the field,” allowing agencies to track people in public places without their knowledge or consent.
 This technology, in tandem with tracking political affiliation and religious activity via HART, might deter people from exercising their rights to political expression and assembly, according to the Electronic Frontier Foundation.